clburlison/clburlison.com/_posts/2015-03-28-ADacctChange.md

 [Check for Cached Accounts and modify if needed L175-222](https://github.com/clburlison/scripts/blob/master/clburlison_scripts/ADacctChange/ADacctChange.sh#L175-222)
 This is the meat of the script.
 This searches through /Users/ for all accounts.
 Then loops through each account to check for the following:

-1. Don't modify the /Users/Shared folder
+1. Don't modify the /Users/Shared folder.
 2. Don't modify local accounts.
 We do this by looking for accounts present on the computer between uid 500 and 1000.
 This makes an assumption that all local accounts use Apple's Default uid range.
 3. ``uniqueIDAD`` does a search against the domain for each user in /Users/ to see what the Active Directory UniqueID is.
 All accounts that have not changed will output some string number.
 All accounts that have been changed will output an error message since the User Logon Name has changed and can no longer be found in Active Directory.
 This error results in the ``uniqueIDAD`` variable being null and displaying the following error: